watertap-org/watertap/docs/background/why_use_edb.rst

 the EDB can generate those same configuration dictionaries :ref:`automatically<how_to_use_edb>` in the 'Simple EDB Example'.

-To start using EDB, have a look at the :ref:`installation instructions<install-edb>`
+To start using EDB, have a look at the :ref:`installation instructions<install-edb>`.